PWhiddy/pokerl-map-viz/README.md

                 "env_id": id, # environment identifier
                 "color": "#0033ff", # choose your color :)
-                "extra": "", # any extra text you put here will be displayed }
+                "extra": "", # any extra text you put here will be displayed "sprite_id": 0, # chooses your character sprite, 0 to 50. (optional)
+            }
         )
 ```